Artificial Intelligence Models

 - Context is easy to mess up: context poisoning, context distraction, context confusion, context clash, …

-- Context Engineering is the discipline of designing and building dynamic systems that provides the right information and tools, in the right format, at the right time, to give a LLM everything it needs to accomplish a task.
+- Context Engineering is the discipline of designing and building dynamic systems that provide the right information and tools, in the right format, at the right time, to give an LLM everything it needs to accomplish a task.

 - LLMs amplify existing expertise rather than replacing it.